Change from below: The roles of women and conformity

 Change from below challenges societal norms; women (especially upper working class women, and those who are socially entrenched and involved in their community) lead this linguistic change.
 However, forms that have overt prestige are more prized by these groups, so when changes from below rise to the level of awareness, they are frequently stigmatized and rejected by the very people using them.

 Change from below typically begins in informal speech.
 Often, those utilizing the changing forms are young speakers using the language as a form of resistance to authority.
 The changes made by individuals such as these, who are upwardly mobile and intentionally nonconformist, then diffuse into the speech of broader groups as described by Bill Labov’s Constructive Nonconformity Principle.

 Three phases of change

 Transmission

 The first phase of change from below is the acquisition of language by children.
 Typically, children learn the patterns of female caretakers.

 Incrementation

 The second phase of change from below is the advancement of informal changes by young individuals.

 Stabilization

-The third phase of change from below sees the individual’s speech shift towards more standard forms, and the change become socioeconomically diffused and stigmatized.
+The third phase of change from below sees the individual’s speech shift towards more standard forms, and the change becomes socioeconomically diffused and stigmatized.